CHILD SUPPORT

 Child support in Colorado is determined using calculations that are based on the gross income of both parents, custody terms, and the financial needs of the child(ren).
 The amount of child support obligation can vary based on how many nights the child spends with each parent, how much income each parent contributes to the child’s daily life, as well as the needs of the child.
 Child support is meant to help pay for basic needs including clothing, food, shelter, child care, and education.
 The financial obligation may also be based on the recreational and academic needs of the child, including living a richer, fuller life, including extracurricular activities, sports camps, music lessons, and enrichment tools.

-Adjustments to Child Support Payments in Colorado
+Adjustments To Child Support Payments In Colorado

-Child Support and Divorce
+Child Support And Divorce

 In any divorce case where children are involved, child support and child custody will be secondary cases.
 During divorce proceedings, temporary orders for both child custody and child support may be awarded to provide for the child during the divorce.
 However, the terms in the temporary orders may not be the same as what is awarded in the final divorce hearing.
 It is not typical that child support will not be awarded in some amount.
 In Colorado family law courts in matters of child support and divorce, even when both parents deny the need for child support, child support will still be calculated and likely awarded.